-I believe that there are some known broccoli benefits to building muscle, so I am not surprised to see that broccoli can promote regular muscle growth.
-I imagine I will run across such an article sooner rather than later.
+I believe that there are some known broccoli benefits to building muscle, so I am not surprised to see that broccoli can promote a healthy nervous system.

 Along with a high amount of potassium, Broccoli also contains magnesium and calcium that help regulate blood pressure.

 Before I upped my vegetable intake significantly, my blood pressure was creeping up.
 Like many of us over 50, I was moving into pre hypertension territory.
 My bp was in the 130 and 135 over 90 range.
 No matter how much I exercised.
 However, after many months of focusing on vegetables, both raw and cooked, the bp fell to normal after about four months.
 Would you rather eat broccoli or take blood pressure lowering medication?
 Pass the broccoli please!